eldang/ballard-4culture/README.md

 1. If the web server is Apache, directly copy the [.htaccess](.htaccess) file in this project to the same directory as [index.html](index.html).
 If it's a different server, apply the same CSP directives in that server's syntax.
 2. That should dramatically reduce the number of errors.
 But there may still be complaints about a `blob:https:DOMAINNAME/RANDOMSTRING` worker file.
 In that instance, set the Content Security Policy `"worker-src 'self' blob:;"` *for the entire site*.
 This is necessary because Mapbox spawns workers which appear to be at the site's root directory, even if this map is hosted in a subdirectory.

+## XML parsing errors in the Javascript Console

+Firefox will sometimes put `XML Parsing Error: not well-formed` in the console about `places.geojson`, because without a `.json` file extension it doesn't recognise the file as being JSON.
+This error appears to be harmless--probably because the code in `onload.js` that parses that file explicitly uses `JSON.parse()` to do it--but looks alarming.
+It can be silenced by setting the MIME type for `.geojson` files to `application/json`.
+The included [.htaccess](.htaccess) file does this for Apache servers.